KING COUNTY BANS SOLITARY FOR YOUTH

 The ordinance calls for strict monitoring of those youth placed in solitary confinement and requests the county to engage an independent monitor to report on the implementation of the requirements.
 It also calls for the Department of Adult and Juvenile Detention to “take into consideration the developmental needs of young people in detention and take steps to ensure they have access to education and therapeutic programs that will set them up for success when they leave the detention facility.”
 On December 3, 2018, the Council reviewed the first report from an independent monitor, which found that staff disciplined youth of color at higher rates than white youth.
 To view more on the history of the issue, visit the King County Council’s website.

-KING COUNTY, SEATTLE SUED FOR KEEPING KIDS IN SOLITARY
+KING COUNTY SETTLES LAWSUIT FOR FOR KEEPING KIDS IN SOLITARY

-According to a federal lawsuit filed by Columbia Legal Services in October 2017, the King County Jail or Maleng Regional Justice Center (RJC) in Kent, which holds some youth charged as adults, places youth — especially those with disabilities — in solitary confinement.
+According to a federal lawsuit, C.S. v.
+King County, filed by Columbia Legal Services in October 2017, the King County Jail or Maleng Regional Justice Center (RJC) in Kent, which holds some youth charged as adults, places youth — especially those with disabilities — in solitary confinement.
 These young people are held in cells on an isolation unit for 23 or 24 hours a day for weeks or months at a time.
 Youth have no access to programming, treatment, or education.
 Notably, almost 90% of youth held at the RJC and charged as adults are youth of color.
+In 2018, the County reached a settlement agreement in the litigation which significantly limits the ability of the County to place any youth in solitary confinement.

 GRAYS HARBOR COUNTY SUED FOR USING SOLITARY ON YOUTH